Monica Gruber PhD

 Evan Brenton-Rule BSc (Hons) LLB

 Monica Gruber leads our programme.
-Since 2008 she has contributed to various invasive ant activities in Australia, New Zealand, Tokelau, Kiribati, Samoa, French Polynesia and Fiji.
+Since 2008 Monica has contributed to various invasive ant activities in Australia, New Zealand, Tokelau, Kiribati, Samoa, French Polynesia and Fiji.
 Monica oversees the MFAT funded Activity Building resilience to biosecurity threats from invasive ants throughout the Pacific.
 She conceived of and led the development of the Pacific Invasive Ant Toolkit.
-Her research includes searching for novel candidates for bio-control of social insects.
+Monica is also Ecology and Environment Programmes Manager at Victoria Link Limited, a role that involves extending Victoria University's research in the Pacific.

 Tamlyn McKenzie completed a Masters degree in Conservation Biology at Victorai Unviersity in 2016.
-Passionate about conservation and outreach, Tamlyn volunteers with The Society of Conservation Biology and New Zealand Forest & Bird Society have allowed me to work closely with a diverse group of educators.
+Passionate about conservation and outreach, Tamlyn volunteers with The Society of Conservation Biology and New Zealand Forest & Bird Society.
 Tamlyn has joined the team to work on the Coconut Pests and Diseases Toolkit.

-Evan Brenton-Rule is a PhD student at Victoria University.
-Evan's research focuses on invasive species, biosecurity and law.
+Evan Brenton-Rule completed his PhD at Victoria University, combining research on invasive species, biosecurity and law.
 He has assisted with workshops and ant control work in Tuvalu and Tokelau, and contributed to the Pacific Invasive Ant Toolkit.
+Evan is now working at the New Zealand Ministry of Primary Industries.

 Allan Burne contributed to the Pacific Invasive Ant Toolkit and held a key role in leading capacity-building workshops and ant management programmes in Kiribati and Tokelau.
-Allan has now returned to the Ministry of Primary Industries as an advisor on emerging risks to New Zealand biosecurity.
+Allan's PhD research studied the effect of invasive wasps on native ants in the New Zealand beech forests.
+Allan works at the Ministry of Primary Industries as an advisor on emerging risks to New Zealand biosecurity.

 We believe strongly in knowledge and opportunity sharing.
 We encourage student volunteers to contact Monica if you are interested in opportunities to help improve capacity in the Pacific.